9 Branching and GithHub Team Workflow

 • This workflow model reduces the amount of friction for new contributors.

-• Anyone can fork the repos for tidyverse packages, make their own changes locally, and then submit pull requests for consideration by the tidyverse development team.
+• As an example, anyone can fork the repos for tidyverse packages, make their own changes locally, and then submit pull requests for consideration by the tidyverse development team.

 In a Shared Repository workflow model, each user clones the shared repo to their local machine.